 How do you help a loved one who's in denial about his or her impending death?

-As long as denial isn't causing your loved one significant harm — such as causing him or her to seek out painful treatments of no therapeutic value — then denial isn't necessarily bad.
+Denial can allow a person to let reality in bit by bit and continue living while contemplating death.
+As long as denial isn't causing significant harm — such as by causing the person to seek out painful treatments of no therapeutic value — then it isn't necessarily bad.

-To provide emotional and spiritual support to your loved one, invite him or her to talk about his or her fears.
-Sometimes, however, it's easier for a dying person to share what he or she fears and explore it with someone other than a family member, such as a spiritual counselor.
+To provide emotional and spiritual support, invite your loved one to talk about their fears.
+Sometimes, however, it's easier for a dying person to share fears with a spiritual counselor.

 What else can I do for my loved one?